Copyless Cost-Register Automata: Structure, Expressiveness, and Closure Properties: Structural properties of copyless CRA

-This will prove that the outputs of $\cA$ and $\cA'$ are the same.
-Therefore, in the rest of the proof we will show how to define $\delta'$ such that $\cA'$ is a copyless CRA in normal form and its definition satisfies (\ref{property}).
+This proves that the outputs of $\cA$ and $\cA'$ are the same (provided that $\delta'$ preserves (1)).
+It remains to define $\delta'$ such that $\cA'$ is a copyless CRA in normal form and its definition satisfies~(\ref{property}).

 {S_{\sigma, \rho}} {\tau_{\sigma, \rho}}